 Mohawk Baseball Club Founder Hank Caputo

 Hank Caputo was born in Sault Saint Marie, Ontario, but lived in the Capital Distict for many years.
-He worked for the Genearl Electric and the NY State Highway Department.
+He worked for the General Electric and the NY State Highway Department.
 He was a bus driver at Mohonasen High School and was also a custodian at Niskayuna High School before retiring in 1990.
 Caputo was also a Navy Veteran of World War II. |

 |

 Caputo played hockey while residing in Canada and is a former professional referee and former scout for RPI’s hockey team.
-He was most remembered as the Commisiioner of the Northeast Collegiate Baseball League (now the NYCBL) from 1988 until retiring in 1992.
+He was most remembered as the Commissioner of the Northeast Collegiate Baseball League (now the NYCBL) from 1988 until retiring in 1992.
 He served as a scout for the Baltimore Orioles, Chicago White Sox, and Montreal Expos.
 Caputo founded and was president of the Schenectady Baseball Club and was also a past president of Schenectady Connie Mack Baseball.

-Caputo was inducted into the Schenectady Baseball Hall of Fame and was honored by the City of Schenectady for his involvement in local amatuer baseball.
+Caputo was inducted into the Schenectady Baseball Hall of Fame and was honored by the City of Schenectady for his involvement in local amateur baseball.
 He received the Steve Lembo Award from the New York Professional Hot Stove League and was the recipient of a gold pass from the National Association of Professional Baseball Leagues.

 Team Offensive Stats